LaMelo Ball NBA Preview vs. the Wizards

-LaMelo Ball plus his Charlotte Hornets teammates take on the Washington Wizards at 7:00 PM ET on Wednesday.
+LaMelo Ball and his Charlotte Hornets teammates match up versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.